Gabriel-0216/Gabriel.Software.Users/README.md

-# RUNNING THE PUBLISHED VERSION - OPTION 1
+# RUNNING THE PUBLISHED VERSION - OPTION 1 (Requirements: DOTNET RUNTIME)
 1. ##### download the application https://drive.google.com/file/d/1olNusmYkMXJgVa8KqdEkvvDtb-OUa1Tx/view?usp=sharing
 2. ##### extract all the files for any folder in your computer
 3. ##### open the cmd (command prompt) and access the same folder as the .exe file